OmenApps/cookiecutter-django-package/docs/guide.md

 1. Sign up at [TestPyPI].
 2. Go to the Account Settings on TestPyPI, generate an API token, and copy it.
-3. Go to the repository settings on GitHub, and add a secret named `TEST_PYPI_TOKEN` with the token you just copied.
+3. Go to the repository settings on GitHub, and add a repository secret named `TEST_PYPI_TOKEN` with the token you just copied.

 TestPyPI is integrated with your repository via the [Release workflow](the-release-workflow).